catid/tabby/README.md

 and uses Cymric and Snowshoe to achieve this purpose.
 The software is as small and easy to audit as it can be.
-Furthermore, the math is fairly simple and easy to understand, and all of the design choices support a robust and fail-safe design with full input validation and error checking and a simple design that is hard to mess up as a user of the library.
+Furthermore, the math is fairly simple and easy to understand, and all of the design choices support a robust and fail-safe design with full input validation and error checking, with a simple API that is hard to mess up as a user of the library.

 In terms of protocol attack surface, the public information consists of CP, CN, SP, SP, and EP.
 These are all either 256-bit random numbers or opaque public keys.
 For comparison, a